calabozo/calabozo.github.com/statistics/tests.md

 > error <- qt(0.975,n-1)*sm
 > upl <- m+error
 > lowl <- m-error
+> print(paste0("The mean is ",m," with an error of ±",error)) [1] "The mean is 6.55115534470227 with an error of ±0.959080458598336"
 ```

-The mean is 7.283274 with an error of ±1.000087

-For the same variance this confidence interval is larger than the one obtained with gaussian.
+For the same samples **this confidence interval is larger than the one obtained with gaussian**.

 ## 1.2.
 Comparing two groups quantitative of data